Jing Lee

 Jing Shyuan Lee (born 12 June 1967) is a Malaysian-Australian politician elected to the South Australian Legislative Council for the South Australian Division of the Liberal Party of Australia since the 2010 state election.
-She quit the Liberal Party on 10 January 2025.
+She resigned from the Liberal Party on 10 January 2025.
 She was formerly the president of the Asia Pacific Business Council for Women.

 Early life and education

-Jing Shyuan Lee completed primary school in 1979 before emigrating from Malaysia to South Australia.
+Jing Shyuan Lee was born in Malaysia to a Hakka father and mother from Hainan.
+She completed primary school in 1979 before emigrating to South Australia at the age of 13.
 She began her education in Australia through an English language program and then continued in the public school system.
 After finishing high school, she studied business management at the University of South Australia.